arkalim/obsidian-vault/100 Notes/101 AWS Solutions Architect Associate/Security Token Service (STS).md

 - Allows IAM Users to assume an IAM Role
 - Steps to assume a role
 	- Create an lAM Role (within your account or cross-account)
-	-   Role Policy: define which principals should be allowed to assume this role
+	-  [[Identity & Access Management (IAM)#Trust Policies|Trust Policy]]: define which principals should be allowed to assume this role
-	-   Use STS AssumeRole API to retrieve temporary credentials for the IAM role
+	-   Use STS `AssumeRole` API to retrieve temporary credentials for the IAM role
 	-  STS will check with IAM whether or not the user is allowed to assume that role
 	- ![[attachments/Pasted image 20220511095712.png]]
 - Use cases: